Nylilsa/nylilsa.github.io/guides/th17-extra-rta.md

 ### Spell 1

 Beginner/Intermediate:
-Activate the wolf hyper.
+Activate the [match=Wolf] hyper.
 Dodge the bullets that are approaching you by being low.
 Please do not focus on dodging any tokens: just collect them, even if that means collecting 10 tokens during the spell.
 [8.00s-12.00s]

 Advanced:
-Activate the wolf hyper.
+Activate the [match=Wolf] hyper.
 You want to be aggressive on the spell and move up as much as possible.
 Please do not focus on dodging any tokens: just collect them if they are in your way.
 [6.50s-8.00s]

 ### Non 2

 Beginner/Intermediate:
 Bomb.
-Go around the screen collecting 4 wolf tokens in preparation for Spell 2.
+Go around the screen collecting 4 [match=Wolf] tokens in preparation for Spell 2.
 While you are collecting the tokens, also damage Saki.
 [6.00s-7.00s]

 Advanced:
 Bomb.
-Collect 3 wolf tokens in preparation for Spell 2.
+Collect 3 [match=Wolf] tokens in preparation for Spell 2.
 Also deal damage to Saki [5.20s-6.00s]

 ### Spell 2

 In my opinion, this is the most annoying section of the entire stage.

 Beginner/Intermediate:
-Activate the wolf hyper.
+Activate the [match=Wolf] hyper.
 Dodge at the bottom.
 If you get hit, don't panic and just finish it off by slashing.
 [9.00s-14.00s]

 Advanced:
-Activate the wolf hyper.
+Activate the [match=Wolf] hyper.
 Dodge th attack up-close.
 If you get hit, don't panic and finish it off normally.
 [7.00s-9.00s]

 ### Non-spell 3

 Beginner:
 Bomb.
-Prepare a wolf hyper.
+Prepare a [match=Wolf] hyper.
 Damage the non in the meantime as well [6.00s-7.00s]

 Intermediate/Advanced:
 Bomb.
-Prepare an Eagle hyper.
+Prepare an [match=Eagle] hyper.
 Damage the non in the meantime as well.
 [5.30s-7.00s]

 ### Spell 3

 Beginner:
-Activate the Wolf hyper.
+Activate the [match=Wolf] hyper.
 If your hyper runs out, then slash it until it dies [8.00s-10.00s]

 Intermediate:
-Acrivate the Eagle hyper.
+Acrivate the [match=Eagle] hyper.
 If your hyper runs out, then slash it until it dies.
 [7.50s-9.00s]

 Advanced:
-Activate the Eagle hyper.
+Activate the [match=Eagle] hyper.
 Before the hyper runs out, intentionally break it.
 [6.30s-7.00s]

 ### Non-spell 4

 Beginner/Intermediate:
 Bomb.
-Prepare a Wolf hyper.
+Prepare a [match=Wolf] hyper.
 Deal damage to the non-spell.
 [6.00s-7.00s]

 Advanced:
 Bomb.
-Prepare an Eagle hyper.
+Prepare an [match=Eagle] hyper.
 Deal damage to non-spell.
 [5.30s-6.00s]

 ### Spell 4

 Beginner/Intermediate:
-Activate the Wolf hyper.
+Activate the [match=Wolf] hyper.
 Dodge it at the bottom.
 [8.00s-11.00s]

 Advanced:
 This is a little more tricky.
 Essentially, you want to shotgun Saki at all costs.
 Luckily, the first two rings are static: the first ring aimst straight down, and the second ring is rotated in a way such that there is a gap below Saki.
 You only have to dodge the first wave and then you can comfortably sit below Saki on the 2nd wave.
 Right before Saki shoots her 3rd wave, try dodging the 1st ring that's coming back to you.
 If you get hit, finish it off with a slash.
 If you don't get hit, do a hyper break and finish it off.
 [6.30s-7.00s]